 Social Studies Department

 Seventh grade students are enrolled in World Geography; eighth grade students will study United States History.

-During the 2017-2018 school year, students will be provided two blocks within their schedule for extension and intervention.
+Students will be provided two blocks within their schedule for extension and intervention.
 This time will be used to ensure all students are learning at their highest levels.
 Students will be assigned specific locations/assignments based on classroom assessment data.
 This time will be used for re-teaching concepts, one-on-one assistance, and extension opportunities across the curriculum as well as in the fine arts.